 - Hardware stores are offering tools and equipment looking to shift their revenue model toward consumables

-- Kitchen supply stores providing short-term rental of items less frequently used such as wine glasses and utensils for parties
+- Kitchen supply stores providing short-term rental of less frequently used items

 - Sports stores – offering short-term or seasonal rental of equipment